kawaiiDango/pano-scrobbler/instructions.md

     const val LICENSE_CHECKING_SERVER = "https://"
     // used to verify the license
     const val LICENSE_PUBLIC_KEY_BASE64 = ""
-    const val APK_SIGNATURE = ""
     const val PLAY_BILLING_PUBLIC_KEY_BASE64 = ""
     const val EMBEDDED_SERVER_KEYSTORE_PASSWORD = "" // password for the embedded https server BKS keystore, used for importing settings over local network
 }
 ```
-- Remove or comment out the lines below `// remove if not needed` in app/build.gradle.kts and /build.gradle.kts
+- Remove or comment out the lines below `// remove if not needed` in composeApp/build.gradle.kts and /build.gradle.kts

-- Create app/version.txt and put a positive integer in it.
-This will be your app version code.
-The version name will be derived from this.

 - Create a Firebase project for Crashlytics and add google-services.json.
 See https://firebase.google.com/docs/android/setup

-- Create a BKS keystore for the embedded https server with the password EMBEDDED_SERVER_KEYSTORE_PASSWORD and alias selfsigned.
+- Create a BKS keystore for the embedded https server used for the import/export feature over local network,
+with the password EMBEDDED_SERVER_KEYSTORE_PASSWORD and alias selfsigned.
-Put it in /app/src/main/res/raw/embedded_server_bks.bks
+Put it in composeApp/src/commonMain/composeResources/files/embedded_server.bks

 - Obtain now playing notification strings and their translations by decompiling the resources of
 the Android System Intelligence apk with ApkTool and then running [py-scripts/np-strings-extract.py](py-scripts/np-strings-extract.py) on them.